-- The Embedded Web Server, runs in the printer and enables you to use a Web browser on any computer to perform the HP-GL/2 Upgrade and to check ink levels and printer status, see Access the Embedded Web Server on page 19. - The RTL and HP-GL/2 driver for Windows, needed if you have the HP-GL/2 Upgrade
+- The Embedded Web Server, runs in the printer and enables you to use a Web browser on any computer to check ink levels and printer status, see Access the Embedded Web Server on page 20. - Advanced Profiling Solution included on separate DVD, to be installed after other HP software (drivers and printer utilities).